ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 ## ...but their lessons are useful elsewhere.

-## Modularity in electronics

-## Modularity in mechanical systems
+## Case study: modularity guides redesign of the Octopi microscope electronics.

-## Modularity is an important dimension of open-source hardware development.
+## Modularity is an important dimension of open-source hardware.

 Discuss open-source hardware licensing

-In [_Standardisation of Practices in Open Source Hardware_](Standardisation of Practices in Open Source Hardware), Bonvoisin, Molloy, et al. (2020) review recent efforts to standardize documentation of open-source hardware and remaining areas where future standardization work may be helpful.
-They spend one section discussing modularity as a property of hardware which is often mentioned as a key enabler of hardware openness; to summarize previous literature, modular design goes hand-in-hand with task decomposition and influences how people organize to develop products.
-Finally, they call for gathering more guidance for designers on how to use modular product design to facilitate distributed development and production as well as product maintainability and upgradability.
+In [_Standardisation of Practices in Open Source Hardware_](Standardisation of Practices in Open Source Hardware), Bonvoisin, Molloy, et al. (2020) review recent efforts to standardize documentation of open-source hardware and other areas where future standardization work may be helpful.
+They also discuss descriptions of modularity as a key enabler of hardware openness: to summarize previous literature, modular design goes hand-in-hand with task decomposition and influences how people organize to develop products.
+Finally, they call for clearer guidance for designers on how to use modular product design to facilitate distributed development and production as well as product maintainability and upgradability.

 ## Learn design through practice.

-I hope the concepts and case studies discussed in this post have helped you think about modularity from more perspectives and given you a more abstract and concrete sense of how modularity can help you design systems which are more maintainable and upgradable in projects where that's important.
+I hope the concepts and case study discussed in this post have helped you think about modularity from more perspectives and given you a clearer sense of how modularity can help you design systems which are more maintainable and upgradable in projects where that's important.
 But really understanding at a deeper level how to design such systems requires trying to design them well, paying attention to what works and what doesn't, and learning from the mistakes you will make.
-So:
+Here's what I've been practicing, due to lessons learned from my past mistakes:

-* Each time you start designing a system or hit some limit in what you've design, first step back and do some brainstorming to figure out what requirements your system will need to meet, and what future requirements might arise.
+* Each time you start designing a system or hit some limit in what you've design, first pause and do some brainstorming to figure out what requirements your system will need to meet, what future requirements might arise, and what areas you don't understand well enough to identify clear requirements.
+* Design for iteration.
+Unless you are planning to stop developing or using your system, you will need to redesign modules or the modularity as your system, its requirements, and your understanding evolve, and as you get feedback from other people.
+So make sure your timelines and your modularity leave room for this.
-* Aggressively remove requirements from your next version and save them for a future iteration, but look at how much complexity you'd add by including ways to extend your design to meet those requirements in the future.
+* Aggressively remove requirements from what you will support in your next iteration and save them for a later iteration, but also make a plan for how your later iterations will be technically feasible from your design.
 * Identify things you'll probably need to change in the foreseeable future, before your next planned redesign of the whole system.
 Look for ways modularity can give you an easier path from what you'll have in your upcoming design to what you'll need to have later.
 * Identify requirements which aren't clear enough that you can design features for them yet.
-Look for ways modularity can let you delay your design work for them until the requirements become clearer.
+Look for ways modularity and abstraction can let you delay your design work on them until the requirements become clearer.
-* Identify problem areas in your previous design and map out how different designs might have different implications for your system.
+* Identify problem areas or failures you've found in your previous design, and map out how different designs might have different implications for your system.
-* Using what you've learned from your earlier prototypes or system designs, plan out how you will break down your system into different modules, and how you will keep their interfaces and interactions as simple as possible.
+* Using what you've learned from your earlier prototypes or system designs, plan out how you will break down your system into different modules and how you will keep their interfaces and interactions as simple as possible for other people to understand and maintain.
+* Document your current assumptions and how they inform your design, so that as your understanding evolves you can more easily understand how your design needs to evolve.

+## Acknowledgements